Monthly weather averages & travel planning

 Humidity

-Packing for Seoul in July means dressing for 23°C days and 15°C evenings.
-A light cotton tee with a casual overshirt works well at 23°C, the overshirt doubles as a layer for air-conditioned venues.
-Evening temperatures settle at 15°C, a modest 8°C drop that a light cardigan or denim jacket covers.
+Packing for Seoul in July means dressing for 28°C days and 22°C evenings.
+A light cotton tee with a casual overshirt works well at 28°C, the overshirt doubles as a layer for air-conditioned venues.
+Evening temperatures settle at 22°C, a modest 6°C drop that a light cardigan or denim jacket covers.
 Comfortable walking trainers are the versatile choice for both outdoor sightseeing and indoor venues.
+With 17 rain days expected, a compact travel umbrella is worth the bag space.
+A waterproof jacket is better than an umbrella if you plan full-day outdoor routes.
 For temple and religious site visits, carry a lightweight scarf or sarong to cover shoulders and knees, required at most major sites across the region.

 Local tip: Temple and religious site visits require covered shoulders and knees in most of Seoul's heritage areas.
 A lightweight scarf or sarong weighs almost nothing and solves the problem instantly.